Constant Curvature Curve Tube Codes for Low-Latency Analog Error Correction: C3T Codes

+With the decision to use the lowest harmonic frequencies, all that is left to optimize then in $\theta$ are the radii parameters $\mathbf{r}=\{r_1,\cdots,r_{n/2}\}$.
 Following \cite{Kravtsov2007}, we know that packing density plays a key role in the performance of analog codes.
 We select the parameters of our encoder functions to maximize the density of the (hyper)-tube contained within the $n$-sphere such that the packing density is

 where we have used the result from Lemma~\ref{lemma:hypervol}.
 Therefore, from (\ref{equ:density}) and utilizing (\ref{equ:L}), (\ref{equ:rho_theta_global}), and (\ref{equ:V_n(R)}), we define our tube-packing objective function for the C3T encoder map as